Liquidated damages: Case law

 In the case of construction contracts, courts have occasionally refused to enforce liquidated damages provisions, choosing to follow the doctrine of concurrent delay when both parties have contributed to the overall delay of the project.

 In the 2015 case of Unaoil Ltd v Leighton Offshore PTE Ltd., a Memorandum of Understanding (MoU) between the two parties detailed plans for Leighton to sub-contract work to Unaoil if they won a bid for a construction and engineering contract.
 The MoU included an agreement on liquidated damages.
 The MoU was amended on two occasions after it had been agreed, including an amendment to the amount to be paid to Unaoil.
-The court found that although the liquidated damages clause may have been based on a genuine pre-estimate of loss at the time the MoU was agreed, it had not been reviewed or amended at the times when the agreement was amended and therefore was unenforceable.
+The High Court found that although the liquidated damages clause may have been based on a genuine pre-estimate of loss at the time the MoU was agreed, it had not been reviewed or amended at the times when the agreement was amended and therefore was unenforceable.
 The ruling means that when a contract is being amended, particularly if the amendment is relevant to the value of the contract, any liquidated damages clauses should be reviewed and amended if necessary.

+In Australia, questions regarding the interaction between liquidated damages clauses and claims for actual damages have arisen in construction disputes.
+In Cappello v Hammond & Simonds NSW Pty Ltd [2020] NSWSC 1021, the Supreme Court of New South Wales considered whether a nominal liquidated damages provision of $1 per day prevented an owner from recovering actual losses arising from delay.

+Historically, the English courts would not allow claims for liquidated damages to be set off against claims based on unliquidated damages, but case law following Hanak v.
+Green [1958] 2 QB 9 has established equitable principles which allow for set-off in such circumstances.